Key takeaways

 Bottom Line

 Nalvin addresses a real pain point — operational PM overhead — that's underserved by documentation-focused tools.
-The "jobs" framework is easy to understand, and the European privacy stance is compelling for enterprise.
+The "jobs" framework is easy to understand, the European privacy stance is compelling for enterprise, and the integration catalog has matured to ~50 documented connectors.
+But as of mid-2026 the company is repositioning toward "Agents + Humans" across sales, ops, and CS, and public pricing has been withdrawn.

 Research by Ry Walker Research • methodology